jsharris/job_manager/docs/installation_instructions.md

 * Edit .profile and add the following to the end of the file

-    # add local python to beginning of path
     if [ -d "$HOME/Env" ] ; then
     		PATH=$HOME/Env/bin:$PATH
 	fi